GinoPane/oc-blogtaxonomy-plugin/README.md

 content on your site.
 Categories are hierarchical, so you can define sub-categories.

 Original blog categories were enhanced with ability to add posts while being on a single category page.

 They were also placed in a new tag-like style along with tags and series in their own **Taxonomy** tab of a backend CMS blog page.

+Also, categories can now (since version 3.0.0) have a cover image, and an array of featured images (`cover_image` and `featured_images` attributes respectively).
+Two new backend settings were added to enable or disable this extension.

 ### Tags